Tshwane Municipality says deteriorating water infrastructure forced it to spend R450m a year on water tankers

 The tankers are used to provide clean water to communities where there is no access to water or the water is unsafe for human consumption.

-A water tanker stationed in Johannesburg to assist residents still reeling from a mass outage on 7 March 2024.
+FILE: A water tanker stationed in Johannesburg to assist residents without water.
 Picture: X/@JHBWater

 JOHANNESBURG - The Tshwane Municipality says deteriorating water infrastructure has forced it to spend about R450 million a year on water tankers.